david8870-ctrl/Track-insta/README.md

 ---

 ```
-At this moment the usage of Trackgram is extremly simple:
+At this moment the usage of Track-insta is extremly simple:

 1. Download this repository